Team-Schwessinger/Team_B_S/README.md

 ```

 If you don't have information, just leave it blank.
 The avatar will bring photo from `images/people` folder and display it on people page.
-For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent` (for Honours and Masters students), `projectstudent` (for undergraduate students), and `staff`.
-Position will put you into section that you choose.
+For lab position, everyone is 'member'.

 ## Add new publications